FrankDocu/Lichess-Development-Onboarding/translation_context.md

 White declines draw=Informs that the White player declined Black's offer to draw the game.
 This is a system message that appears in the chat box.

 Black declines draw=Informs that the Black player declined White's offer to draw the game.
 This is a system message that appears in the chat box.

+Auto switch=Short for 'automatically switch [to the next game]'.
+A toggleable button that appears below the board when playing multiple games.
+It makes lichess switch to the next game you are playing automatically for you.
+When enabled: in correspondence, it cycles through your current games; in simuls, it quickly switches game, focusing on urgent ones.
+Please keep this as short as possible, as it has an explanatory text that appears when you hover the mouse over.

+Automatically proceed to next game after moving=Informs the player what the button does.
+This appears as the title text (what you see when you hover the mouse over) of 'Auto switch', a button that appears when you are playing more than one game.
+See the explanation for 'Auto switch' for more details